wick3dr0se/egor/README.md

 </div>

 ## Why Egor?
-- **Stupid Simple** – You can grok the whole engine without diving into a rabbit hole
+- **Stupid Simple** – You can grok the whole engine without falling into a rabbit hole
 - **Cross-Platform** – Same code runs native & on the web via WASM
 - **Zero Boilerplate** – Primitives, textures, input, text & more without writing a book
 - **Extensible & Minimal** – If it's not required, it’s probably not included (by default)